-And sure you can get a cheap welder for 80 to 90 bucks, but at that price it may not even last an hour after you have taken it out of the box.
+And sure you can get a cheap welder for 80 to 90 bucks, but at that price it may not even last an hour after you’ve taken it out of the box.

 The truth about choosing a MIG welder at the right price, depends on the kind of ambitions you have, and the kind of welding you want to do.

-When you are starting out MIG welding, I would suggest having a budget of 300 to 500 dollars.
+When you’re starting out MIG welding, do your best to have a budget of 300 to 500 dollars.
 That should see you get something from a good name brand that helps you get started rather than you struggling with the machine to get anything done.